Winston Churchill in politics, 1900–1939: Prison reformer

 The British penal system underwent a transition from harsh punishment to reform, education, and training for post-prison livelihoods.
 The reforms were controversial and contested; they were championed by Winston Churchill as Home Secretary.
 He first achieved fame as a prisoner in the Boer war in 1899.
 He escaped after 28 days and the media, and his own book, made him a national hero overnight.
-He later wrote, "I certainly hated my captivity more then I have ever hated any other in my whole life....Looking back on those days I've always felt the keenest pity for prisoners and captives."
+He later wrote, "I certainly hated my captivity more than I have ever hated any other in my whole life....Looking back on those days I've always felt the keenest pity for prisoners and captives."
 As Home Secretary he was in charge of the nation's penal system.
 Biographer Paul Addison says.
 "More than any other Home Secretary of the 20th century, Churchill was the prisoner's friend.
 He arrived at the Home Office with the firm conviction that the penal system was excessively harsh".
 He worked to reduce the number sent to prison in the first place, shorten their terms, and make life in prison more tolerable, and rehabilitation more likely.
 His reforms were not politically popular, but they had a major long-term impact on the British penal system.